IFRS 12 para B12, B13, 21-23,disclosures for material and immaterial joint ventures

 National Telecom Public Company Limited (“NT“) has demanded that AIS pay the following:

-(ii) additional revenue share of THB 62.8 billion (S$2.55 billion) arising from what NT claims to be an illegality of two amendments made to the Concession Agreement, namely, Amendment 6 (regarding reduction in prepaid revenue share rate) made in 2001 and Amendment 7 (regarding deduction of roaming expense from revenue share) made in 2002, which have resulted in lower revenue share.
-In January 2020, AIS received the award from the Arbitral Tribunal to pay THB 31.1 billion (S$1.26 billion) and 1.25% interest per month after 30 November 2015.
-In April 2020, AIS filed a motion to the Central Administrative Court to set aside the award which was followed by NT’s appeal to the Central Administrative Court to increase the award to THB 62.8 billion (S$2.55 billion).
+• additional revenue share of THB 62.8 billion (S$2.48 billion) arising from what NT claims to be an illegality of two amendments made to the Concession Agreement, namely, Amendment 6 (regarding reduction in prepaid revenue share rate) made in 2001 and Amendment 7 (regarding deduction of roaming expense from revenue share) made in 2002, which have resulted in lower revenue share.
+In January 2020, AIS received the award from the Arbitral Tribunal (“AT“) to pay THB 31.1 billion (S$1.23 billion) and 1.25% interest per month after 30 November 2015.
+In April 2020, AIS filed a motion to the CAC to set aside the award which was followed by NT’s appeal to the CAC to increase the award to THB 62.8 billion (S$2.48 billion).
+In July 2022, the CAC revoked the AT’s resolution and AIS is not required to pay the additional revenue share of THB 62.8 billion (S$2.48 billion).
+In August 2022, NT appealed to the SAC.

-As at 31 March 2022, other claims against AIS and its subsidiaries which are pending adjudication amounted to THB 10.1 billion (S$413 million).
+As at 31 March 2025, other claims against AIS and its subsidiaries which are pending adjudication amounted to THB 10.6 billion (S$420 million).

 The above claims have not included potential interest and penalty.